toymakerlabs/kenburns/README.md

 ######ease3d: _'string'_
 Optional string value to control the easing of the transition.
 Accepts CSS3 easing functions like 'ease-out', 'ease-in-out', 'cubic-bezier()'

+######dynamic: _'string'_
+Optional string value to set the name of the script to which an ajax request will be made to get new images.
+This script should be in the same directory as the root index page.
+It is assumed the script will return a CSV list of URLs to images to include.

 ######onSlideComplete: _function()_
 A callback when each slide completes its transition.
 Used for things like changing the text relating to the image, etc